 (c) the total earnings from investments.

-50. Financial information by ratio
+50. Financial ratios to be included in annual financial report

 (1) The annual financial report is to include, for the financial year covered by the annual financial report and the 2 preceding financial years —